Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • MyFICO

 If you reach a payment screen, close the window and start over.
 You don’t have to enter a credit card number for a free credit score.
-These sites offer paid credit monitoring and other services, so if you enter your payment details, be sure you intended to purchase something.
+These sites offer paid credit monitoring and other services, so only enter your payment details if you intend to purchase something.

 Checking your credit from two or three different reports is a good way to learn what credit score neighborhood you’re in.